Eshaa0609/customer_behavior_analysis/README.md

 ## Overview

-This project demonstrates an end-to-end data analytics workflow, covering data loading, cleaning, exploratory data analysis (EDA), SQL querying, dashboard creation, reporting, and presentation.
+This project demonstrates an end-to-end data analytics workflow, covering data loading, cleaning, exploratory data analysis (EDA), PostgreSQL querying, dashboard creation, reporting, and presentation.
 The goal is to transform raw data into meaningful insights using industry-standard tools and best practices.

 The project is designed to be clear, practical, and recruiter-friendly, showcasing skills relevant to data analyst and data engineering roles.